Yedomon/run_mcscanx/README.md

 ---

+## Act 5: Visualise your synteny plot at https://synvisio.github.io/#/upload by uploading the MCScanX Collinearity and gff files.

 ## **Conclusion**
 This pipeline allows efficient genome synteny analysis using **DIAMOND** for protein comparisons instead of traditional BLAST, speeding up processing while maintaining accuracy.
 The results from **MCScanX** can be used to identify gene duplications, syntenic blocks, and evolutionary relationships between *Arabidopsis* and *Perilla* (or any other species pairs).